Krishnavardhan2305/CHATAPPLICATION/README.md

 1. Register a new user account.
 2. Login with your credentials.
-3. Join existing chat rooms or create a new one.
-4. Start chatting in real-time!
+3. Start chatting in real-time!

 ## Screenshots